devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 The app also provides a tasks panel where ambassadors can apply to various community roles.
 Applications are stored in Redis and surface in the admin panel for verification or removal.

+### Transfer accounting and running totals

+Transfers are persisted in three complementary structures so balances and lifetime totals cannot drift:

+1. **Score pad hash** – the authoritative live balance for each ambassador.
+Every transfer decrements the sender's entry in `score_pad` and increments the recipient's entry atomically.
+2. **Per-user history lists** – mirrored `sent` and `received` rows stored under `transfers:<email>` provide the timeline shown on the dashboard.
+Each list is trimmed to the most recent `TRANSFER_HISTORY_LIMIT` events to keep rendering fast.
+3. **Global log and running totals** – the app also pushes every event into `transfers:global` and increments cumulative counters inside
+   `transfers:totals:<email>`.
+When we introduced the running totals, existing ambassadors could have had more than `TRANSFER_HISTORY_LIMIT` entries, which meant the history-based bootstrap alone would undercount them.
+To avoid that, the application now rebuilds any missing
+   `sent` or `received` values by scanning the wider global log exactly once before persisting them.
+Future transfers simply increment the stored counters, so lifetime totals stay accurate even as older history entries fall off the per-user lists.

 Ambassadors may submit governance proposals and vote yes or no on active items.
 Newly submitted proposals remain pending until an administrator approves them in the admin panel, where a funding wallet address can optionally be added.
 Verified proposals list the original submitter’s wallet as the founder.

 ## Requirements